Egg Substitutes for Baking

 So, you just found out you have an egg intolerance and you have to give up eggs.
-Or perhaps you’ve decided to try a vegan diet.
-Maybe you’ve simply run out of eggs in the middle of baking your award-winning brownies and you can’t run to the store.
+Or perhaps you’ve simply run out of eggs in the middle of baking brownies and you need a substitute fast.
 Can it be done?
 Fortunately, there are a number of ways to replace eggs in baking, as well as in many main courses.
 Here are 6 easy plant-based substitutes for eggs to try:

 6 Easy Plant-Based Egg Substitutes